-Unpack the modules in your JBoss AS modules directory: this will create modules for Hibernate Search, Apache Lucene and some useful Solr libraries.
+We provide modules for Hibernate Search, for Apache Lucene and for some useful Solr libraries.
 The Hibernate Search modules are:

-- org.hibernate.search.orm:main, for users of Hibernate Search with Hibernate; this will transitively include Hibernate ORM. - org.hibernate.search.engine:main, for projects depending on the internal indexing engine that don't require other dependencies to Hibernate.
+org.hibernate.search.orm:main, for users of Hibernate Search with Hibernate.
+This will transitively include Hibernate ORM, Apache Lucene and Solr in your classpath, so this is all you need. • org.hibernate.search.engine:main, for projects integrating with the internal indexing engine but not using Hibernate ORM (experts only, not covered in this guide).